 The leaves of a begonia are usually variegated in colour and they offer an amazing range of shape and texture.
 Begonias are possibly the most successful foliage plant that has been bred for growing indoors.

 The Angel Wing Begonias are amongst the easiest to grow and are a good one for beginners to start with.
-They are known as Angel Wing Begonias because of the leaf shape and they include many of the best foliage plants.
+They are known as Angel Wings because of the leaf shape and they include many of the best foliage plants.
 Some of them also have the added bonus of flowers and are grown more for the flowers than the foliage.

 Photo: the justified sinner